Marketing research one size does not fit all

 They remain highly cost-effective and have become as projectable as the CATI marketing research of old.

-These studies are taken online, but they are not EMAIL studies.
+These are online studies, but they are not EMAIL studies.
 Email studies are not projectable or reliable.

 They have a bias from each end of a standard bell curve.
-The only people willing to take an email study are those who love or hate you.
+Those who love or hate you are the only people willing to take an email study.

 The rest can’t be bothered.